htrajan/ht-drawsteel/Draw Steel Rules (original).md

 Before the next montage test round, the Director pauses the montage test to run a battle with a kingfissure worm, who attacks the heroes as they cross over an ancient ruin partially buried in the sand.
 After the heroes defeat the kingfissure worm, the test continues:

-- **Urdoncara** wants to make a Might test using the Lift skill to carry most of the group’s equipment as they cross the desert, allowing her allies to move more quickly while she keeps up with her superior endurance.
+- **Urdoncara** wants to make a Might test using the Lift skill to carry most of the group’s [[Equipment|equipment]] as they cross the desert, allowing her allies to move more quickly while she keeps up with her superior endurance.
 The Director thinks this arduous task has a hard difficulty.
 Urdoncara gets a 17 on the test thanks to the edge from Adrian’s earlier success.
 The montage test has 4 successes and 1 failure.
 - **Loric**, eager to prove himself after his last failure, asks to make a Might test using the Lead skill, representing tying a rope around his waist to drag his weaker friends over the tallest dunes.
 The Director likes the idea, but doesn’t think the Lead skill applies to the task.
 He tells Loric that Lift is more appropriate, since the [[Tactician|tactician]] is using their physical skill to aid their friends and not really doing anything interpersonal.
 Loric agrees, and the Director sets the test at medium difficulty.
 Making the test with a bane because of his previous failure, the [[Tactician|tactician]] rolls a 15, which is a success with a consequence.
 The montage test has 5 successes and 1 failure, but the consequence gives the Director another 2 VP at the start of the next combat encounter.
 - Since the group needs only 1 more success to achieve total success, **Karrel** says she’d like to assist **Adrian** in whatever task he decides to take on.
 Adrian wants to recall lore about the Khem-hor—the inhabitants of the Infinite Desert—to remember their time-honored travel techniques using the History skill.
 Karrel has the Culture skill, which she can use to assist by providing information about the lives and society of the Khem-hor.
 She makes a Reason test to assist and gets a 16, granting Adrian an edge on his upcoming test.
 - **Adrian** attempts to recall lore about the Khem-hor, wanting to see if he can remember any of their travel techniques from his studies of the history of the region.
 The Director has him make a hard Reason test with an edge, thanks to Karrel’s input on the current state of Khem-hor culture.
 Adrian gets a 17, and the Director decides that the [[Conduit|conduit]] recalls a shortcut through a canyon tunnel that leads directly to Ahset, avoiding a vast lake of quicksand.
 The heroes get their sixth success in the montage test, achieving total success, and earn 2 Victories.